Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away… goto prison v double freedom; safer to stay c̄ first axiom ^ breaking the law in low crime rate densities is how to get away with it, like patching planes #compstat (2(12))/(3(12)+`s/..|1|2|3|../c/`) probaballistics c(the house edge) into a gamblers fallacy comes from 2/3 bets (which outsides are /doublet?s|twins/, and which outsides are /trip(let?)?s/?), it's always better to change; just like monty hall problem there are 2 2/3 bets, but changing overlaps some heat
+monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away… goto prison v double freedom; safer to stay c̄ first axiom ^ breaking the law in /low crime|high bribe/ rate densities is how to get away with it, like patching planes #compstat (2(12))/(3(12)+`s/..|1|2|3|../c/`) probaballistics c(the house edge) into a gamblers fallacy comes from 2/3 bets (which outsides are /doublet?s|twins/, and which outsides are /trip(let?)?s/?), it's always better to change; just like monty hall problem there are 2 2/3 bets, but changing overlaps some heat